Aloha friend and Welcome aboard!!

 - Both are around the same price.

-- Both are versatile, and can handle more than just on stage vocals.
-Because they’re both condensers, recording stuff in studio, voice-over, female vocals, softer type vocals, as well as various types of instruments becomes a very realistic proposition.
+- Both are versatile and can handle more than just on-stage vocals.
+Because they’re both condensers, recording stuff in the studio, voice-over, female vocals, softer type vocals, as well as various types of instruments becomes a very realistic proposition.
 Just be aware that the 87C is more flexible.
 More on that in the differences.

 - Both require very minimal EQ, if any at all.